 Accelerate Cost Estimation

-RPA bots help healthcare businesses automate benefit retrieval and cost estimation operations by simply linking the patient’s profile with the medical services provided and calculating the cost using the price list already available in the database.
+RPA bots help healthcare businesses automate benefit retrieval and cost estimation operations by linking the patient’s profile with the medical services provided and calculating the cost using the price list already available in the database.

 Minimize Manual Data Entry